GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/02_getting_started_sismonr.md

 <small> Schema of the model of the anthocyanin biosynthesis regulation pathway.
 A static image of the model can be found [here](https://raw.githubusercontent.com/GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/main/workshop_material/images/anthocyanin_pathway_schema.png). </small>

 The GRN starts with 3 protein-genes, *MYB*, *bHLH1* and *WDR*.
 While *bHLH1* and *WDR* are constitutively expressed (i.e. constantly produce proteins), *MYB* is only expressed in response to certain inductive conditions such as the presence of light.
-Their proteins assemble into a regulatory complex (termed MBW1), which activates the transcription of the *bHLH2*.
-The synthesised bHLH2 proteins form a second regulatory complexes with the MYB and WDR proteins (termed MBW2).
+Their proteins assemble into a regulatory complex (termed MBW1), which activates the transcription of the *bHLH2* gene.

+The synthesised bHLH2 proteins form a second regulatory complex with the MYB and WDR proteins (termed MBW2).
 This complex then activates the transcription of downstream genes encoding for enzymes involved in the anthocyanin biosynthesis pathway.
 The presence of these enzymes result in the production of anthocyanin.
-Here we use the *DFR* gene as an representative example of MBW2's targets.
+Here we use the *DFR* gene as a representative example of MBW2's targets.
+We will assume that the abundance of DFR proteins acts as a proxy for the production of anthocyanins.

 In addition, the MBW2 complex also activates the transcription of two repressors genes, *MYBrep* and *R3-MYB*, which form a negative feedback loop in the GRN.
 Both genes repress the activity of the network through different means.
 The MYBrep proteins bind the MBW2 complex (this new complex is termed MBWr), which becomes a repressor complex.
 It will inhibit the transcription of *bHLH2*, which in turn reduces the expression of the downstream enzymes and thus modulates the production of anthocyanin.
 The R3-MYB exert instead a passive repression on the system, by binding to bHLH1 and bHLH2 proteins, thus reducing the number of available bHLH1 and bHLH2 proteins in the system.
-In consequence, this reduces the number of MBW1 and MBW2 complexes in the systems and in turn the activity of the network.
+In consequence, this reduces the number of MBW1 and MBW2 complexes in the system and in turn reduces the activity of the network.

 The goal of this workshop will be to simulate the expression of the different genes in the pathway over a period of 1,200 seconds (20 minutes) after induction of the MYB gene.
 We will simulate the GRN for two different *in silico* plants: